 With the ability to run at speeds upwards of 45 miles per hour, the Greyhound is the fastest dog breed in the world.
 Their long legs and narrow, streamlined bodies make Greyhounds racers by design.
 The breed's history traces back to the times of the Ancient Egyptians, Romans, and Greeks, who probably had Greyhounds or similar dogs.

-However, these dogs can also make excellent companions for all kinds of people and many do well with children.
+These dogs can also make excellent companions for all kinds of people and many do well with children.
 Greyhounds are extremely affectionate with their families and may prefer not to be left alone.
 They are rarely aggressive and respond well to strangers.

 - Group: Hound

 - Coat and Colors: The coat is short and smooth.
 Greyhounds are seen in a variety of colors including black, blue, fawn, red, white and various shades of brindle, or a combination of any of these colors.

 - Life Expectancy: 10 to 13 years

 |Tendency to Bark||Low|

 |Amount of Shedding||Medium|

 Archaeological evidence of greyhound-like dogs dates back 8,000 years to the Middle East, making it one of the most ancient of dog breeds.
 Ancient Egyptians, Greeks, and Romans likely had Greyhound-type dogs.
 By the ninth century, the breed could be found throughout Europe, and Spanish explorers brought them to the Americas in the 1500s.

 Greyhounds were classically used for hunting and coursing.
 They were among the earliest dog show participants.
 The breed is typically not used for hunting in modern times, and live game coursing is illegal in many places.
 However, the traditions of racing and lure coursing continue.